 Back to understanding surrender.
 The poet Mark Nepo says the act of surrender is like a fish finding itself in a different current from the one it was swimming in.
 The fish could try to swim upstream to escape the current, but it will get nowhere except become exhausted.
 Surrender also allows us time to ponder our journey and discover the new place we find ourselves.
 My new year plans to create great change in the world have turned to custard and I now find myself asking, where to now?
 My friend suggested that perhaps it’s exactly where I’m supposed to be, perhaps certain doors aren’t open yet, or because other events have to unfold first, certain learnings have to be attained, planets realigned.

 Writer Sally Kempton says of surrender, “…what looks like inaction is often simply a recognition that now is not the time to act.
 Masters of surrender tend to be masters of flow, knowing intuitively how to move the energies at play in a situation.”
-Nero says of his fish story, that we have to be prepared to surrender into whatever current appears at any point in our lives.
+Nero says that we have to be prepared to surrender into whatever current appears at any point in our lives.
 Kempton also speaks of flow, and adds the importance of intuition.
 In our modern world, we are all misled into thinking that because we have achieved great feats like curing diseases, redirecting rivers, and landing on the moon, that our cleverness means we can control all aspects of our lives, both our inner and outer world.
 But our brains are also prone to the whims and fancies of our ego, which is prone to the dominating fears of the day.
 When we tap into our intuition, we’ll often see that attempts at controlling our lives, are often ego driven and behind our ego, is usually our deep-seated fears.
 I now see surrender as pulling my fear-driven mind, out of the driver’s seat, and letting my intuition speak to me.
 Notice I didn’t say take control!
 Intuition is more like our guidance system.
 It suggests the best route for us to take, but never controls our lives against our will.

 “Make the best use of what is in your power and take the rest as it happens.”
 Epictetus

 In her second thought-provoking book, ‘How to live well with chronic pain and illness’, Bernhard, who suffered with chronic health issues since 2001, after contracting a mysterious virus, knows all about the need for surrender.
 Despite trying all available treatments over many years, Toni’s health has not improved.
 She speaks of the day she realised she may remain chronically ill for the rest of her life, but rather than feel overcome by sadness, she says that eventually, using Buddhist practices of surrender, she felt liberated, “as if a great burden had lifted: the burden to get better.”
 Without the burden she says, she found the freedom to live the life that she has, rather than constantly fighting for what may not come, restored health.
-The key here is that she hasn’t given up, she remains hopeful that advances in medicine may one day find a cure, but she is also accepts that there may be no cure.
+The key here is that she hasn’t given up, she remains hopeful that advances in medicine may one day find a cure, but she also accepts that there may be no cure.
 She says that this acceptance has helped her “be at peace with my life as it is.”

 Which brings us to Acceptance.
-Surrender is that moment when we take our ego’s hands off the wheel and we find, often reluctantly, that our car is heading in a different direction, like that current Mark Nepo spoke of.
-Nepo says after surrendering into the flow, that we can practice acceptance when we find that we’ve “run into driftwood, or a stone, or you run into the bank”.
+Surrender is that moment when we take our ego’s hands off the wheel and we find, often reluctantly, that our car is heading in a different direction, like that current Nepo spoke of.
+He says after surrendering into the flow, that we can practice acceptance when we find that we’ve “run into driftwood, or a stone, or you run into the bank”.
 He believes that accepting that block, the interference or stalemate, allows us a moment to look at the bigger picture and perhaps view our lives from a completely different angle.

 “When life gives you lemons, make lemonade.” – Elbert Hubbard

-Teresa Bruni says that whilst facing her own health crisis, she read an article by a psychologist suffering with the same illness, whose advice was to never accept the illness.
-Bruni says that she had tried this approach for many years and made her feel like she was in a never-ending battle.
+Teresa Bruni says that whilst facing her own health crisis, read an article by a psychologist suffering with the same illness, whose advice was to never accept the illness.
+Bruni says that she had tried this approach for many years but it made her feel like she was in a never-ending battle.
 When Bruni said, “Okay, this is where I am.
 I accept it.
 Now what?”, her health began to improve.